gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 ![Pull request Example](/wp-content/uploads/Pull-Request-Linking-Example.png)

+&nbsp;

 ## Creating Branches

-You can [create branches](https://help.gitkraken.com/git-integration-for-jira-cloud/create-branch-gij-cloud/) directly from a Jira issue using GIJ.
-To do this, first open and load the ‘Git Integration’ panel from the right hand side of the Jira issue, then click the ‘Create branch’ option.
+You can [create branches](/git-integration-for-jira-cloud/create-branch-gij-cloud/) directly from a Jira issue using GIJ.

+**To create a branch:**

+1. Open the Git Integration panel from the right side of the Jira issue.
+2. Click **Create branch**.

 ![Create Branch 1](/wp-content/uploads/Enduserguide-Cloud-Create-Branch-1-2025.png)

-Select the desired repository to create the branch in, the source branch, and the branch name.
-Make sure that the Jira issue key is included in the branch name.
+3. Select the repository to create the branch in.
+4. Select the source branch.
+5. Enter the branch name.
+Make sure the Jira issue key is included.
+6. Click **Create branch**.

 ![Create Branch 2](/wp-content/uploads/Enduserguide-Cloud-Create-Branch-2-2025.png)

-You will see a pop up after the branch is created, and you will be able to link our directly to the newly created branch.
+A confirmation popup appears after the branch is created.
+Click the link to open the newly created branch directly.

+&nbsp;

 ## Creating Pull/Merge Requests

+You can [create pull/merge requests](/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud/) directly from Jira using GIJ.

+**To create a pull/merge request:**

-You can [create Pull/Merge Requests](https://help.gitkraken.com/git-integration-for-jira-cloud/create-pull-or-merge-request-gij-cloud/) directly from Jira using GIJ as well.
-To do this, first open and load the ‘Git Integration’ panel from the right hand side of the Jira issue, then click the ‘Create Pull Request/Merge Request’.
+1. Open the Git Integration panel from the right side of the Jira issue.
+2. Click **Create Pull Request** or **Create Merge Request**.

 ![Create PR 1](/wp-content/uploads/Enduserguide-Cloud-Creating-PR-1-2025.png)

+3. Select the repository.
-Select the repository, Source and Target branches, and make sure that the title of the pull request contains the Jira issue key, and click the ‘Create pull/merge request’ button.
+4. Select the source and target branches.
+5. Verify the title contains the Jira issue key.
+6. Click **Create pull/merge request**.

 ![Create PR 2](/wp-content/uploads/Enduserguide-Cloud-Creating-PR-2-2025.png)

-You will see a pop up after the branch is created, and you will be able to link our directly to the newly created branch.
+A confirmation popup appears after the pull/merge request is created.
+Click the link to open it directly.

+&nbsp;

 ## GIJ User Settings

-GIJ let’s you manage your Connected Apps, Default Repository, Branch, and Personal Access Tokens through the [GIJ User settings](https://help.gitkraken.com/git-integration-for-jira-cloud/user-settings-gij-cloud/) page.
+GIJ lets you manage your connected apps, default repository, default branch, and personal access tokens through the [GIJ User Settings](/git-integration-for-jira-cloud/user-settings-gij-cloud/) page.

+**To access User Settings:**

-To navigate to this page, click your Jira profile picture icon, then select ‘Git Integration: User Settings’.
+1. Click your Jira profile picture icon.
+2. Select **Git Integration: User Settings**.

 ![User-Settings](/wp-content/uploads/GIJ-General-Settings-navigation-cloud-2025.png)

 ### Connected Apps

-You can enabled/disable the visbility of the the Gitkraken and Gitlens icons in Jira issues which allow you to open specific Git items in the respective application directly from the issue.
+Enable or disable the visibility of GitKraken and GitLens icons in Jira issues.
+These icons let you open specific Git items in the respective application directly from the issue.

 ![Connected Apps](/wp-content/uploads/GIJ-Cloud-User-Settings-Connnected-Apps.png)

 ![Connected Apps - icons](/wp-content/uploads/GIJ-Connected-Apps-Jiraissue-icons-2025.png)

 ### Default Repository

-You can set a default repository on a per project basis.
+Set a default repository on a per-project basis.

 ![Default-repo](/wp-content/uploads/GIJ-Cloud-User-Settings-Default-Repo.png)

 ### Default Branch

-You can set a default branch for a specific repository, set up dependent on the Jira Project.
+Set a default branch for a specific repository, configured by Jira project.

 ![Default-Branch](/wp-content/uploads/GIJ-Cloud-User-Settings-Default-Branch.png)

 ### Personal Access Tokens

-You can manage the Personal access tokens that will be used to authenticate your requests to create Branches and Pull Requests directly from Jira.
-You will need to provide a token for each integration.
-You can both provide the Personal Access Token and click the link to create a new token, which will take you directly to the token creation page for the given Git service.
-Please see [Creating Personal Access Tokens](https://help.gitkraken.com/git-integration-for-jira-cloud/creating-personal-access-tokens-gij-cloud/) for detailed instructions for creating your PAT.
+Manage the personal access tokens used to authenticate your requests to create branches and pull requests directly from Jira.
+You need to provide a token for each integration.

+You can enter an existing personal access token or click the link to create a new token.
+The link takes you directly to the token creation page for that Git service.

+See [Creating Personal Access Tokens](/git-integration-for-jira-cloud/creating-personal-access-tokens-gij-cloud/) for detailed instructions.

 ![PAT](/wp-content/uploads/GIJ-Cloud-User-Settings-PAT.png)

+<p>&nbsp;</p>

+<p style="text-align: center; margin: 0; padding: 0;"><kbd>Last updated: December 2025</kbd></p>